The coat of arms of Bolivia features a large, triangular, brown mountain. The silver from this ‘Cerro Rico’ – ‘Rich Mountain’ changed the world.

 It is impossible to understate the importance of this mountain and the community of Potosi.
 It really did change the world.
 The amount of wealth extracted from the mine is staggering.
 To this day there is a Spanish expression ‘vale un Potosi’ – much like ‘winning the lottery!’

-The actually mint stopped producing coins in 1951, but people continue to work in the mine – still finding silver, and also tin.
+The actual mint stopped producing coins in 1951, but people continue to work in the mine – still finding silver, and also tin.

 Life did improve somewhat after Bolivia gained its independence in 1825, but only marginally.
 Indigenous people were permitted to pass through the gate that had segregated the colonists.
 Forced labour ended, but conditions remained extreme.